microsoft/winget-cli/src/PowerShell/Help/Microsoft.WinGet.Client/Export-WinGetPackage.md

 ### -Query

-Search string for WinGet package.
-The query parameter will be used to search across multiple properties in a WinGet package manifest.
-Fields include the package name, package identifier, moniker, and tags.
+One or more strings to search for in the WinGet package.
+The command searches for matching strings in the following properties of the package manifest:

+- `PackageName`
+- `PackageIdentifier`
+- `Moniker`
+- `Tags`

 ```yaml
 Type: System.String[]